prs-eth/OverlapPredator/README.md

 ```
 python main.py configs/test/modelnet.yaml
 ```
+The rotation and translation errors could be better/worse than the reported ones due to randomness in RANSAC.

 ### Citation
 If you find this code useful for your work or use it in your project, please consider citing: